If you create content for clients, the initial stages after they hire you are exciting.

-3. Who Will I Be Writing for?
+3. Who Will I Be Writing For?

 Your creative process should be directly influenced by the needs, demands, and expectations of your target audience.
 Who may be interested in what you have to say about someone else’s business?

 4. Get A Customer Profile

-5. Get Product or Service Specifics
+5. Get Product Or Service Specifics

 6. Identify Customer Pain Points

-7. Can You Provide Access to Testimonials, Support Calls, and Service or Product Reviews?
+7. Can You Provide Access To Testimonials, Support Calls, And Service Or Product Reviews?

-According to another post on Search Engine Journal, testimonials, support calls and product reviews are often overlooked by content marketers who are constantly striving to connect one or more concepts with real life, personal identity, the client’s mind, or other unrelated concepts.
+Testimonials, support calls, and product reviews are often overlooked by content marketers who are constantly striving to connect one or more concepts with real life, personal identity, the client’s mind, or other unrelated concepts.

-Read (good and bad) product reviews and testimonials, listen to support calls or just profit from a quick chat with a member of the customer service team.
+Read (good and bad) product reviews and testimonials, listen to support calls, or just profit from a quick chat with a member of the customer service team.

-8. Who Are Your Main Competitors (and Why Should They Be Afraid of You?)
+8. Who Are Your Main Competitors (And Why Should They Be Afraid Of You?)

-9. What Do You Want Your Content to Look and Sound Like?
+9. What Do You Want Your Content To Look And Sound Like?

-Sure, you can churn out an endless list of blogs, press releases, onsite content, and articles; but making them engaging and relevant in the eyes of potential buyers is a completely different story.
+Sure, you can churn out an endless list of blogs, press releases, onsite content, and articles, but making them engaging and relevant in the eyes of potential buyers is a completely different story.

-- What makes you tick?
+- What makes your ideal customer tick?